Skip to main content

+The parse function in the agentic-doc library accepts a ParseConfig object to simplify and centralize configuration.
+The ParseConfig class is available in agentic-doc v0.3.0 and later.
 ParseConfig is a configuration class you can use to group optional settings for the parse function in the agentic-doc library.
 Instead of passing multiple parameters individually, you can pass a single ParseConfig object that holds multiple settings.
+We recommend using ParseConfig to configure settings for the Parse function, instead of passing the individual parameters to the function.

 Use Cases